Newsroom > Blog

 “I like to think of Renew Capital as a home for entrepreneurs.
 In Rwanda’s private sector, growth-minded entrepreneurs are not quite sure of who to turn to for financial and management support which are the two pain points the firm sets out to remedy,” says Renew Capital Legal Counsel Lincoln Ford Linguyeneza.

 Back at Century Cinemas, Mashariki Film Festival Director Tresor Senga took a break from his event hosting to speak with Renew Capital.
 A pioneer in the country’s burgeoning tech and creative industries, Senga explains that it was the rehashing of one of Rwanda’s worst historical stories that led him to foster an industry for telling new ones.
 In the early 2000s, foreign filmmakers had been coming to Rwanda to chronicle the country’s 1994 genocide against the Tutsi.
-That included the production of films such as the 2004 Hollywood feature Hotel Rwanda
+That included the production of films such as the 2004 Hollywood feature Hotel Rwanda.

 Senga, a used car salesman at the time, began learning film production basics by watching Youtube videos and networking with the foreign film crews.
 Through them, he was able to attend master filmmaking classes in Toronto, Vancouver, Los Angeles, Berlin and other major media production hubs.